SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/api/index.md

 ## Accessing reference data

 <Accordion title="How to Access Reference Data" icon="info-circle">
-  To access the reference data, follow these steps:
+  To access the reference data, perform the following steps:

   1. In the left navigation panel, select **API** > **Reference Data**
   2. In the dropdown menu that opens, choose any of the following options: